issamqasas/ClearTransactionLog/README.md

 ## steps to solve the issue
 when we check our Database recovery  model , we found it **Full Recovery Model** so we will solve this matter we have two solutions here :-
-#Sloution  1 :- logs data is not important
+# Solution  1 :- logs data is not important

 if you don;t need the logs , just do the following
 1. change the database recovery model to simple